knagra/farnsworth/README.md

 ### virtualenv

-Once your system packages have been installed, run the following as the apache user to set up a virtual environment with the site-specific packages
+Once your system packages have been installed, run the following as the apache user or root to set up a virtual environment with the site-specific packages:

 ```
 $ cd /path/to/farnsworth